 All victims can decline any part of their examination, but a standard exam includes:

 - Photography of injuries

 In addition to medical services, you will also be assisted with pursuing any of the following legal options:

 - Report the assault to law enforcement.
 With this option, a brief report is given to a patrol officer with a more thorough interview done with a detective at a later time.
 Any evidence collected will be turned over to law enforcement and tested at the crime lab.

 - Medically report the assault to law enforcement.
 With this option, law enforcement will be given your name and birth date.
 You will then have up to two years to file a report, and any evidence collected can be tested.

 - Anonymously report the assault to law enforcement.
-With this option, law enforcement will not be given your name or any identifying information and any evidence collected will not be tested.
-You will then have up to two years, should you decide to file a full legal report.
+With this option, law enforcement will not be given your name or any identifying information, and any evidence collected will not be tested.
+You will then have up to two years to file a full legal report.

 - Do not report the assault to law enforcement or have a medical forensic examination performed.